movetokube/postgres-operator/README.md

 metadata:
   name: my-db
   namespace: app
+  annotations:
+    # OPTIONAL
+    # use this to target which instance of operator should process this CR.
+See General config
+    postgres.db.movetokube.com/instance: POSTGRES_INSTANCE
 spec:
   database: test-db # Name of database created in PostgreSQL
   dropOnDelete: false # Set to true if you want the operator to drop the database and role when this CR is deleted (optional)